moehach/blog/_posts/2020-09-04-autonomous-decision-making-in-design.md

 ## Using the Wrong Tools

-You can't drill a wall using a hammer, and the same concept applies the tools you're using while designing.
+You can't drill a wall using a hammer, and the same concept applies to the tools you're using while designing.
 Your "tools" can limit your design process within their constraints.
 Some constraints might have a workaround, but you will eventually hit a hard limit.

 I like the example of designing architecture using Revit or Rhino.